lifa08/float16_from_float32/README.md

 1. Compute biased exponent for float16
 2. Right shift mantissa bits 13 bits, thus dropping mantissa bits from m<sub>0</sub> to m<sub>12</sub> and round if needed.

-Note that, in this case, the number of bits to be right shifted is fixed at 13 bits which is different in case Float32 normal to float16 subnormal.
+Note that, in this case, the number of bits to be right shifted is fixed at 13 which is different in case Float32 normal to float16 subnormal.

 ### Optmization tricks